 Hello friends, I hope you all are doing great.
 In today’s tutorial, we will have a look at Introduction to JFET (Junction Field Effect Transistor).The full form of JFET is a junction field-effect transistor.
 The normal transistor such as BJT is used to control current or we can say current controlling device.
 While the JFET is a voltage control component.
-As we know normal transistor has three component which are emitter, base, and collector.
+As we know normal transistor has three components which are emitter, base, and collector.

 Similarly, there are three main terminals of JFET which are Gain, Drain, and source.
 There are 2 main types of FET transistors in which JFET is and the second is MOSFET.
-In today’s post, we will have a detailed look at its structure, working, features and applications with the detailed.
-So let’s get started with Introduction to JFET (Junction Field Effect Transistor).
+In today’s post, we will have a detailed look at its structure, working, features, and applications with the detailed.
+So let’s get started with an Introduction to JFET (Junction Field Effect Transistor).

 Introduction to JFET (Junction Field Effect Transistor)

-- The JFET is a type of field-effect transistor that used in amplifier circuits, voltage-controlled resistance, and as a switch.
+- The JFET is a type of field-effect transistor that is used in amplifier circuits, voltage-controlled resistance, and as a switch.

 JFET Structure